 Ownership: Anglo American Plc (88%) Nippon Steel Australia (5.00%) Tomen Corporation (3.75%) Nittetsu Shoji Company (1.25%) Sumikin Bussan Coal Australia (1.00%) Kokan Kogyo Australia (0.50%) Shinsho Australia (0.50%)

-Mining occurs from the Moranbah coal measures of late permian age, dipping gently east at between three degrees and five degrees, beneath a veneer of tertiary strata.
-The principal seam of interest has been the Goonyella middle seam, which is up to 6m thick in the mine area and generally exceeds 5.5m.
-Estimated coal reserves at the mine have indicated a mine life of more than 20 years.
+Mining is conducted from Moranbah coal measures of the late Permian age, dipping gently east at between three degrees and five degrees beneath a veneer of tertiary strata.
+The principal seam of interest has been the Goonyella Middle Seam, which is up to 6m thick in the mine area and generally exceeds 5.5m.

 Moranbah North produced 4.475Mt to December 31, 2010, and had produced 1.712Mt to June 30, 2011.

 The Moranbah mine currently produces 4.5mtpa of high fluidity premium hard coking coal, mainly for export to iron and steel manufactures in Japan, Korea, Taiwan, India, Brazil and Europe.
 The mine is expected to have a life of more than 20 years.